OpenMendel/MendelIHT.jl/docs/src/man/api.md

 ## Core Functions

-For advanced users, one can also run IHT regression or cross-validation directly.
+Users can also use the `fit_iht` and `cv_iht` functions directly.
+One must import genotypes via [SnpArrays.jl](https://github.com/OpenMendel/SnpArrays.jl) and phenotypes/covariates using Julia's standard routine.

 ```@docs
   fit_iht